 Councillor Sally Longford, Nottingham City Council’s portfolio holder for Energy and the Environment said, “Once again Nottingham is at the forefront of new transport technology, the future is undoubtedly electric but hopefully it can be wireless too!
 Making our taxis cleaner will help to improve air quality and take us closer to our goal of being carbon neutral by 2028.

-“We already have the largest fleet of electric taxis outside of London and having ten more clean cabs on our streets is a great step forward.
+“We already have the largest fleet of electric taxis outside of London and having nine more clean cabs on our streets is a great step forward.
 We’re really excited to be part of this trial which will make charging easier for our cab drivers, while testing new technology.